Advanced Forex Blog

 - A very high inflation rate can decrease the value of a currency.
 It can happen faster than people can compensate through their earnings – may result in a decrease in purchase power and a drop in the standard of living.

 - Moderate inflation can be positive for an economy – able to generate spending and investing and also keep interested rates moderately high.

 Gross Domestic Product (GDP) Fluctuations

-- GDP is considered to be one of the most important.
+- GDP is considered to be one of the most important signals.

-- If GDP increases – it means the economy is probably healthy and doing well.
+- If the GDP increases – it means the economy is probably healthy and doing well.